 On IndependentTraveler.com's Facebook page, member Bob Swanson posted about a memorable layover: "We were in Boston for about six hours.
 So we grabbed the subway and dined at the Union Oyster House in the Haymarket.
 Got back to the airport with no problem."

 For best results, sketch out a rough itinerary ahead of time.
 Find out what kind of transportation you'll need to take to and from the airport (most airport websites list this information) and research the locations of attractions you want to visit.
 You may want to focus on a single attraction or neighborhood to save travel time.
-Allow plenty of wiggle room for traffic, long airport security lines and other variables.
+Allow plenty of wiggle room for traffic, long airport security lines and other variables; we recommend getting back to the airport at least two hours before your next flight.
+Check out 6 Cool City Tours for Long Layovers to get ideas.

-If you're planning to spend the entire night on an airport bench, you may be awakened by airport security guards who aren't fond of travelers setting up camp in public, depending on what airport you're snoozing in.
+If you're planning to spend the entire night on an airport bench, you may be awakened by airport security guards who aren't fond of travelers setting up camp in public.
 Stay overnight in the airport at your own risk.

-London Heathrow, London Gatwick and Amsterdam Schipol airports all have YOTEL facilities, which are accommodations within the airport terminals inspired by Japanese capsule hotels.
-A standard cabin can be rented for a minimum of four hours, and comes with a bathroom with shower, a bed, a fold-out desk and a flat-screen TV (all amazingly squeezed into seven square meters).
+London Heathrow, London Gatwick, Paris Charles de Gaulle and Amsterdam Schiphol airports all have YOTEL facilities, which are accommodations within the airport terminals inspired by Japanese capsule hotels.
+A standard cabin can be rented for a minimum of four hours, and comes with a bathroom with shower, a bed, a fold-out desk and a flat-screen TV (all amazingly squeezed into 75 square feet).
+Premium cabins are also available if you want a little more space.

 Pack one or two board games in your carry-on and get your travel companion or a friendly stranger waiting in your terminal to join in on the fun.
-Computer solitaire doesn't count; get your face away from that computer screen for half an hour and engage with a real human being -- it's a great way to pass the time.
-Some good, packable games include Bananagrams, Travel Scrabble and Yahtzee To Go.
+Computer solitaire doesn't count; get your face away from that screen for half an hour and engage with a real human being -- it's a great way to pass the time.
+Some easily packable games include Bananagrams, Scrabble Folio Edition and Yahtzee To Go.

-The guy who led stranded travelers in a sing-along at Newark Airport became a hero for the moment (and a YouTube sensation) when he saved dozens of passengers from their momentary boredom with his trusty guitar.
+The guy who led stranded travelers in a sing-along at Newark Airport became a hero for the moment when he saved dozens of passengers from their momentary boredom with his trusty guitar (see his YouTube video below).
 Entertain yourself and others around you by packing your instrument and playing some tunes.
 If you're especially talented, perform next to an upturned hat and use the proceeds to cover your baggage fees.

 Chatting it up with an approachable stranger at the airport bar, in the lounge or in a restaurant could lead to a short, dull conversation at worst and a fascinating glimpse into a fellow traveler's experiences at best.
 Talk to someone waiting near your gate; odds are you'll both be heading to the same place.
 If the person is a local or a repeat visitor to your destination, your chat could yield a wealth of valuable vacation tips.